The Atlas of In-Context Learning: How Attention Heads Shape In-Context Retrieval Augmentation: Source Tracking

-We propose a method to explore the inner workings of ICL for retrieval-augmentation, revealing in-context and parametric heads that operate on the input prompt in a distinct manner and find that in-context heads can specialize to read instructions or retrieve relevant information.
+We propose a method to explore the inner workings of ICL for retrieval-augmentation, revealing in-context and parametric heads that operate on the input prompt in a distinct manner and find that in-context heads can specialize into either task or retrieval heads, depending on whether they encode intensional frames or retrieve relevant information.
 We study the roles of the identified heads by converting them into FVs or modifying their weights, showing how they can affect the generation process.
 Finally, we present a probe to precisely and efficiently track for knowledge provenance, opening up a path towards more interpretable retrieval-augmented LMs.

-\textbf{Limitations} In this work, we focus our investigation on attention heads since they are primarily associated with ICL.
+\textbf{Limitations} We focus our investigation on attention heads since they are primarily associated with ICL.
 However, how they interact with components in MLP modules \emph{e.g.,} knowledge neurons \citep{dai-etal-2022-knowledge} to induce functions remains an open question.
+Our analyses are also mainly centered on QA (with a minor part on MT).
+It would be interesting to see if similar mechanisms arise in other tasks.
+We find that several heads exhibit inhibitory effects, and that some intermediate heads are not exclusively specialized for either in-context or parametric roles --- both of which warrant further investigation.
+In addition, there is a possibility for redundant heads \citep{wang2023interpretability}, which are yet to be uncovered.
 We leave this avenue for future work.

 \textbf{Broader Impacts} Our research enhances trust in retrieval-augmented LMs by elucidating the mechanisms through which they access and use external knowledge.
 Furthermore, it enables precise source attribution, allowing users to trace the origins of the information leveraged in response generation.
 However, we caution against its potential for misuse, such as using the identified heads to induce malicious behavior.